sharonlevy/sharonlevy.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at [Rutgers University Computer Science](https://www.cs.rutgers.edu/).
 My research focuses on natural language processing, with an emphasis on Responsible AI.
 I work on problems relating to fairness, trustworthiness, and safety.
 In addition to these topics, I am also interested in model reasoning and human-AI collaboration.
-My research is interdisciplinary and I have worked with academics in other disciplines, such as public health, gender studies, and political science.
+My research is interdisciplinary, and I have worked with academics in other disciplines, such as public health, gender studies, and political science.

 Previously, I was a postdoctoral fellow at the Center for Language and Speech Processing (CLSP) at Johns Hopkins University, advised by Mark Dredze and Michelle Kaufman.
 I obtained my Ph.D. from the University of California Santa Barbara, where I worked with Professor William Wang.